 Keeping faculty members and academic professionals informed of developments and issues likely to affect their academic welfare.

 Ensuring the program remains connected to national and state professional organizations that support high quality program development and accreditations or certifications in consultation with program area faculty.

-F.
+Maintaining existing School partnerships with other institutions of higher education and cultivating news ones, where needed.

+F. Responsibilities and Authority of the Associate School Director

+The Associate School Director is charged with assisting the School Director with various School related strategic initiatives as relates to student education experiences and community engagement.
+Within this capacity the Associate Director:

+Creates and completes effective assessment plans that inform course content and/or curriculum development.

+Assists with proposals for program and course changes.

+Collaborates with School Director with implementing strategic plans.

+Coordinates, in collaboration with School Director, School program reviews and accreditation processes.

+Coordinates post-secondary articulation initiatives.

+Represents SCRD at College and university level at meetings related to Associate Director duties.

+Represents the School Director when/if the School Director is absent.

+Collaborates with the School director on planning faculty retreats.

-Faculty Resolutions
+G. Faculty Resolutions

 This term shall apply to those actions taken by the faculty as a whole.
 Resolutions upon adoption shall become official policy of the School.

 A resolution shall be valid if approved by a majority of those voting at a duly announced meeting of the faculty or if approved by those faculty members who respond by a specified time to a call for a written response, assuming in either instance that the quorum requirement is satisfied.
 All resolutions shall take effect immediately upon adoption, unless specified otherwise.
-No resolution may conflict with college, university, or ABOR policy, Any resolution that has the effect of changing the bylaws must receive approval by the School Director, dean, and University Provost.
+No resolution may conflict with college, university, or ABOR policy.
+Any resolution that has the effect of changing the bylaws must receive approval by the School Director, dean, and University Provost.

 II.
 Voting Membership of the School